LEARNAcademy/devpass-devops/_docs/challenge2.md

 ![See The app]({{site.baseurl}}/img/seeapp.png)

+> If your browser just spins for a long time before timing out, then you do not have the AWS Security Group set correctly to allow port 4000.
+Log in to the AWS console to fix.

 ### Add the Proxy Configuration

 So that our app keeps running for the moment, we're going to stop the app by typing "CTRL-c".
 CTRL-c is the common keyboard short cut to terminate a running program.
 Once that is done, press the up arrow on your keyboard to bring back the last command and add an '&' to the end of it then hit enter again.
 Now the node app is running in the background.